kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ```
 AccordionItem.svelte:33 [svelte] state_proxy_equality_mismatchReactive `$state(...)` proxies and the values they proxy have different identities.
 Because of this, comparisons with `===` will produce unexpected results
 ```

+### Floating Card Notes

+- ~~Trial 1:~~

+If floating, simply reposition the card on mousemove within sheet element, whether visible or not.

+- [x] Trial 2: 🔥

+When showing, turn on an effect which triggers tracking and positioning the card, directly correlated with the shown element.

+Debrief:

+- [x] Trial 3:

+Cry.